When Do You Commit Suicide? (1931 film)

 When Do You Commit Suicide?
-(French:Quand te tues-tu?) is a 1931 American comedy film directed by Roger Capellani and starring Robert Burnier, Noël-Noël, and Simone Vaudry.
+(French: Quand te tues-tu?) is a 1931 American pre-Code comedy film directed by Roger Capellani and starring Robert Burnier, Noël-Noël, and Simone Vaudry.
 It was made at Joinville Studios by the French subsidiary of Paramount Pictures.
 A separate Spanish-language version was made at Joinville the following year.
 In 1953 the film was remade again in French.